radialmonster/wp-external-featured-image/README.md

 # WP External Featured Image

 WP External Featured Image lets editors use remote images as if they were native featured images.
 Paste a direct `.jpg`/`.png` URL or a Flickr photo page and the plugin renders that image everywhere the theme calls `the_post_thumbnail()`.
-It also adds Open Graph and Twitter Card tags so social shares pick up the same image.
+When enabled in the settings, it can also add Open Graph and Twitter Card tags so social shares pick up the same image.

 ## Features

 - Toggle between native Media Library thumbnails and external URLs per post.
 - Automatic Flickr integration (no authentication required) that resolves the best size for social sharing.
-- Generates `<meta>` tags for Open Graph and Twitter when an external image is active.
+- Optional `<meta>` tags for Open Graph and Twitter when an external image is active, including sensible fallbacks so required tags are never blank.
 - Works with any theme that relies on `has_post_thumbnail()` / `the_post_thumbnail()` (including Twenty Twenty-Five).
 - Graceful error handling with inline editor notices and cached Flickr lookups to avoid repeat API calls.